optimizely/fullstack-labs/packages/react-sdk/README.md

 ## Server Side Rendering
-Right now server side rendering is possible with the `js-web-sdk` and `react-sdk` with a few caveats.
+Right now server side rendering is possible with a few caveats.

 **Caveats**

-1. You must [download the datafile](https://docs.developers.optimizely.com/full-stack/docs/get-the-datafile) manually and pass in via the `datafile` option.
+1. You must download the datafile manually and pass in via the `datafile` option.
 Can not use `sdkKey` to automatically download.

 2. Rendering of components must be completely synchronous (this is true for all server side rendering)